 Believing deeply in the need to develop new musical works and nurture new voices, Stacey has enhanced and commissioned productions for a variety of not-for-profit theaters and is a founding board member of the Lilly Awards, which celebrates, supports and advocates for female theater artists.
 Each year, Stacey presents her own grants through the Lilly’s: The Go Write a Play Award, The Go Write a Musical Award and the Go Work in Theater Award.
 Stacey is Board Chair emeritus at New York City Center, having served as a trustee for a dozen years.

 Stacey is currently serving the Biden Administration, having been appointed by President Joe Biden to the President’s Commission on White House Fellowships, a program for leadership and public service that provides young Americans the experience of working at the highest levels of federal government.

 These days, Stacey is returning to her roots as a writer, and at work on a collection of essays.
 Prior to theater producing, she was a journalist and editor, holding senior positions at such publications as Self, Savvy, Departures and Town & Country.
 Her work has been published in the New York Times (where she began her career as a reporter), Newsday, Vogue, Harper’s Bazaar, Entertainment Weekly and New York Woman among others.
 Her essays have appeared in several anthologies, and she wrote the book, Town & Country’s Elegant Weddings (Hearst publications).
 Her most recent essay, published in American Theatre magazine, can be found HERE.

-Married to Eric Mindich for 22 years, their proudest co-productions are sons Russell, Danny and Charlie.
+Married to Eric Mindich, her favorite productions are her three sons: Russell, Danny and Charlie.